 - Fix inconsistencies starting with the most authoritative sites

 Local citations are the next layer.
 A citation is any mention of your business name, address, and phone number on another website.
-Think business directories, industry-specific platforms, local chamber of commerce sites, and local news mentions.
+Think business directories, industry-specific platforms, local chamber of commerce sites, local news mentions.

 The big ones to prioritize: